Three Sisters Gardening

 Three Sisters Gardening in Small Spaces

-As the late winter rains prepare the soil for spring planting, gardeners and those who want to be, are cropping up as advice from gardening gurus proliferate.
-The difference between this generation and those of once or twice removed may just be that by and large, most of us are not living with backyards the size of our grandparents or even parents.
-So … space is a premium … and seems problematic if we want to give gardening a try and perhaps even grow some of our own food.
+As the late winter rains prepare the soil for spring planting, gardeners and those who want to be are cropping up as advice from gardening gurus proliferates.
+The difference between this generation and those of once or twice removed may be that by and large, most of us are not living with backyards the size of our grandparents or even parents.
+So, space is at a premium, and it seems problematic if we want to try gardening and perhaps even grow some of our own food.

-When one considers early American history and the customs and habits of Native Americans especially, lack of space, lack of crop growing areas … gardening, in our vernacular … does not usually come to mind.
-However, we can credit the Native Americans for introducing the “Three Sisters” gardening concept; a plan to increase yield and conserve space.
+When one considers early American history and the customs and habits of Native Americans, especially the lack of space, crop growing areas, and gardening in our vernacular, this does not usually come to mind.
+However, we can credit the Native Americans for introducing the “Three Sisters” gardening concept, a plan to increase yield and conserve space.

 What is a Three Sisters Garden?

-By employing these space-saving methods, it is conceivable that the process could then be adapted to containers, hillsides, patios, and even fire escapes.
+Employing these space-saving methods, the process could then be adapted to containers, hillsides, patios, and even fire escapes.

-For me, while the potential savings are attractive, the most alluring aspect of home gardening is the freshness of the produce, the beauty of the garden, the fulfillment of nurturing a seed to harvest, and the unquestionable nutritional benefits to our families of providing hormone and pesticide-free whole foods from our garden to their plate in mere minutes.
+While the potential savings are attractive, the most alluring aspect of home gardening is the freshness of the produce, the beauty of the garden, the fulfillment of nurturing a seed to harvest, and the unquestionable nutritional benefits to our families of providing hormone—and pesticide-free whole foods from our garden to their plate in mere minutes.

 What the Farmers’ Almanac Says